|

 intersection of so many contemporary public policy and business

+strategy issues?
 By working back from key

 questions, the best curriculums of the future will develop a